15 Best Things to Do in Newtown (CT)

 Rowanwood Farm

-This is the only USDA licensed and approved llama hiking adventure company in the state, and a walk alongside these tame, fluffy creatures is not something you’ll soon forget.
+This is the only USDA licensed and approved llama hiking adventure company in the state.
+A walk alongside these tame, fluffy creatures is not something I won’t soon forget.

-You’ll begin with a llama handling class and some interaction before setting off on your hour-long hike, stopping on the way for photos.
+You’ll begin with a llama handling class and some interaction before setting off on your hour-long hike.
+There are plenty of opportunities to stop on the way for photos.

 9. Catherine Violet Hubbard Animal Sanctuary